hkilter/data-visualization-project/README.md

 **Project Theme:** COVID-19 (or the virus, SARS-CoV-2)

+Please see [Project's Wiki page](https://github.com/hkilter/data-visualization-project/wiki) for more information.

 ### Instructions

 The project is intended as an opportunity to demonstrate what you have learned in class while exploring a data intensive topic of interest to you and, if possible, to a client.
 While you need not identify a client, you will get more out of the exercise if you do so.
 The client might be someone you have worked, or currently work, for, a mentor, a friend or a relative.
 Alternatively, your context might be a social or political issue that you wish to learn more about and to influence.
 Or, perhaps your investigation might be based on public data you have found that might make a newsworthy story.